lachyts/giflab/docs/planned-features/README.md

 This directory contains scope documents for planned features in GifLab.
 These documents follow a standardized format that enables Claude Code to easily consume, understand, and update implementation progress.

+## 🚨 CRITICAL REQUIREMENT: Scope Document Updates Are Mandatory

+**WHEN WORKING WITH ANY SCOPE DOCUMENT, UPDATING PROGRESS IS NON-NEGOTIABLE.**

+### Absolute Requirements:
+- **MUST** update document status after every completed subtask
+- **MUST** update phase progress percentages in real-time
+- **MUST** change phase status icons when phases complete
+- **MUST** update "Current Focus" descriptions as work progresses
+- **FAILURE TO UPDATE** renders the document system worthless

+### For Claude Code:
+You are **REQUIRED** to update scope documents as an integral part of every task.
+Never complete work without updating the corresponding scope document.
+This is not optional - it's a core responsibility.

+### For Human Contributors:
+Treating scope document updates as "nice to have" breaks the entire system.
+Progress tracking is as important as the code changes themselves.

 ## Table of Contents

 - [Document Structure](#document-structure)